Logo for Piano Play It

 Let's see how we implement this with the three chords and the truth.

-In this lesson we'll take C major scale as an example and C major as the root chord.
-Later on we'll discuss all the other major scales (All the rules apply in the same way… but one step at a time).
+Later on we'll discuss all the other major scales (All the rules apply in the same way... but let's take it one step at a time).

 Basically what we're doing when we play chords is start with the root chord, for example C major, play some chords along the way that will create interest in the harmony and end up with C major again.
 The first degree of the chord is called "Tonic Chord".

-The Dominant Chord
+The Dominant Chord - Three Chords and the Truth

-Let's move on to the second chord whithin the three chords and the truth.
+Let's move on to the second chord within the three chords and the truth.
 So far so good; now, every story with a good end must have a climax.
 In music the fifth degree of the scale is a climax, in C major scale, G major.

 The tension within the voices of the chord of the fifth degree is pointing us almost always directly back home.
 The fifth degree knows exactly what it wants, to go back home.
 That's why it's called the dominant chord.

-Perheps the most basic chord progression is this one of I-V-I.
+Perhaps the most basic chord progression is this one of I-V-I.

-The Subdominant Chord
+The Subdominant Chord - Three Chords and the Truth

 Well, that is also pretty simple.
 All we do is try to suspense the tension until it is unavoidable to ignore the necessity to play a dominant chord (fifth degree remember?).
 So, in other words we find substitutes for the dominant.
 The fourth chord is the strongest example for such a substitute.
 That's why it's called the subdominant.